visay/DockerWordpress/README.md

 ## Wordpress CLI included

-From v1.0.1 we support the Wordpress CLI.
-The installation of Wordpress CLI must be done on your composer level.
+From v1.0.1 we support the WordPress CLI.
+The installation of WordPress CLI must be done on your composer level.
-Your Wordpress composer should look like:
+Your WordPress composer should look like:

 ```
 	"require": {